ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

     There is now a single option for including displacement maps.
 Both line-of-sight and vertical displacement maps will only be added to the product package if the option to "Include Displacement Maps" is selected when submitting On-Demand InSAR jobs.
 Use caution when referencing the values included in the displacement maps, as the values are calculated relative to an arbitrary reference point.
 Refer to the [Phase Unwrapping Reference Point](#phase-unwrapping-reference-point "Jump to Phase Unwrapping Reference Point part of the Limitations section in this document") section for more information.

-There are several options users can set when ordering InSAR On Demand products.
-Currently, users can choose the number of looks to take (which drives the resolution and pixel spacing of the products), and which optional products to include in the output package.
-The options are described below:
+#### Processing Options

+When submitting jobs for processing, there are a number of parameters that can be set by the user.

+##### Number of Looks

-1. The **number of looks** drives the resolution and pixel spacing of the output products.
+The **number of looks** drives the resolution and pixel spacing of the output products.
 Selecting 10x2 looks will yield larger products with 80 m resolution and pixel spacing of 40 m.
 Selecting 20x4 looks reduces the resolution to 160 m and reduces the size of the products (roughly 1/4 the size of 10x2 look products), with a pixel spacing of 80 m.
 The default is 20x4 looks.

+##### Adaptive Phase Filter

+When ordering InSAR On Demand products, users can choose to set a custom value for the Goldstein-Werner **adaptive phase filter** (adf).
+This filter improves fringe visibility and reduces phase noise in interferograms, particularly for InSAR pairs with low coherence.
+The filter impacts both wrapped and unwrapped interferograms, as well as the optional displacement maps generated from the unwrapped interferogram.

+Users can set the adaptive phase filter parameter (𝛼) value within the range of 0 to 1, with 0 indicating that no filtering occurs, and 1 indicating the strongest level of filtering.
+The default value is 0.6.
+The value should generally be greater than 0.2, and interferograms with very low coherence will benefit from higher values (closer to 1).
+Setting this value to 0 will result in no filter being applied.

+The filter is applied adaptively, meaning that regions with high coherence (where fringe patterns are easily discernible) will have more smoothing applied, while regions with low coherence will undergo less smoothing, so as not to remove residues that may represent actual deformation signals.
+Using this filter approach allows more of the interferogram to be unwrapped.
+For more information, refer to Goldstein and Werner's 1998 paper, [Radar interferogram filtering for geophysical applications](https://doi.org/10.1029/1998GL900033 "https://doi.org/10.1029/1998GL900033" ){target=_blank}.

+##### Apply Water Mask

+There is an option to apply a **water mask**.
+This mask includes coastal waters and large inland waterbodies.
+Masking waterbodies can have a significant impact during the phase unwrapping, as water can sometimes exhibit enough coherence between acquisitions to allow for unwrapping to occur over waterbodies, which is invalid.
+A GeoTIFF of the water mask is always included with the InSAR product package, but when this option is selected, the conditional water mask will be applied along with coherence and intensity thresholds during the phase unwrapping process.
+Water masking is turned off by default.
+Visit our [InSAR Water Masking Tutorial](https://storymaps.arcgis.com/stories/485916be1b1d46889aa436794b5633cb "InSAR Water Masking StoryMap" ){target=_blank} for more information.

+#### Optional Files

+In addition to the processing options, users can choose to add a number of ancillary files to the product package.
+These files are not included by default, as they increase the size of the product package and may not be of interest to all users.

+In Vertex, check the box in the "Include" section of the options to add these optional files to the product package.
+When using the HyP3 API or SDK, set the parameter to true.

-2. The **look vectors** are stored in two files.
+1. The **look vectors** are stored in two files.
 The look vector refers the look direction back towards the sensor.
 The lv_theta (θ) indicates the SAR look vector elevation angle at each pixel, ranging from -π/2 (down) to π/2 (up).
 The look vector elevation angle is defined as the angle between the horizontal surface and the look vector with positive angles indicating sensor positions above the surface.
 The lv_phi (φ) map indicates the SAR look vector orientation angle at each pixel, ranging from -π (west) to π (west).
 The look vector orientation angle is defined as the angle between the East direction and the projection of the look vector on the horizontal surface plane.
 The orientation angle increases towards north, with the North direction corresponding to π/2 (and south to -π/2).
 Both angles are expressed in radians.
 The default is to not include these files in the output product bundle.

-3. The **displacement maps** convert the phase difference values from the unwrapped interferogram into measurements of ground displacement in meters.
+2. The **displacement maps** convert the phase difference values from the unwrapped interferogram into measurements of ground displacement in meters.
 The line-of-sight displacement map indicates the amount of movement away from or towards the sensor.
 The vertical displacement calculates the vertical component of the line-of-sight displacement, using the assumption that all deformation is in the vertical direction.
 These files are excluded from the product package by default.

-4. The **wrapped phase GeoTIFF** can be included in the output package.
+3. The **wrapped phase GeoTIFF** can be included in the output package.
 The browse version of this GeoTIFF (_color_phase.png) is always included, but the GeoTIFF version is not included by default.
 The specific color ramp displayed in the png is most valuable for many users, but some may wish to work with the actual wrapped phase values.

-5. The **incidence angle maps** indicate the angle of the radar signal.
+4. The **incidence angle maps** indicate the angle of the radar signal.
 The local incidence angle is defined as the angle between the incident radar signal and the local surface normal, expressed in radians, while the ellipsoid incidence angle indicates the angle between the incident radar beam and the direction perpendicular to the WGS84 ellipsoid model.
 These files are excluded from the product package by default.

-6. A copy of the **DEM** used for processing can optionally be included in the product package.
+5. A copy of the **DEM** used for processing can optionally be included in the product package.
 The file has been projected to a UTM Zone coordinate system, and pixel values indicate the elevation in meters.
 The elevation values will differ from the original [Copernicus DEM GLO-30](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} dataset, as a geoid correction has been applied.
 The source DEM is also downsampled to twice the pixel spacing of the output product to smooth it for use in processing, then resampled again to match the pixel spacing of the InSAR product.
 The DEM is excluded by default.

-7. There is an option to apply a **water mask**.
-This mask includes coastal waters and large inland waterbodies.
-Masking waterbodies can have a significant impact during the phase unwrapping, as water can sometimes exhibit enough coherence between acquisitions to allow for unwrapping to occur over waterbodies, which is invalid.
-A GeoTIFF of the water mask is always included with the InSAR product package, but when this option is selected, the conditional water mask will be applied along with coherence and intensity thresholds during the phase unwrapping process.
-Water masking is turned off by default.
-Visit our [InSAR Water Masking Tutorial](https://storymaps.arcgis.com/stories/485916be1b1d46889aa436794b5633cb "InSAR Water Masking StoryMap" ){target=_blank} for more information.
 {% endblock %}

 {% block workflow %}